Engagement Rings Melbourne

 Complexity of Cut and Proportions

-Nowadays, almost all diamonds over 0.30ct have a report from a diamond grading laboratory that provides all the information for you to easily compare stones.
+Nowadays, almost all diamonds over 0.30ct have a report from a grading laboratory that provides all the information for you to easily compare stones.
 The skill of astute diamond buying lies in a thorough understanding of the cut.

-There is a complicated relationship between the proportions of a diamond and the light that is reflected from the diamond as a result.
+There is a complicated relationship between the proportions and the light that is reflected from the diamond as a result.
 Thankfully, a large amount of research has gone into figuring out how all of the angles, widths and depths interrelate with each other, and what sets of proportions are likely to yield a bright sparkly stone.
-Cutters will still cut to retain as much weight from the diamond crystal as they can get away with, but these formulas allow us to pinpoint the brightest stones – the ones that we buy for ourselves and sell in our stores, with the unsold diamonds usually ending up online.
+Cutters will still cut to retain as much weight from the crystal as they can get away with, but these formulas allow us to pinpoint the brightest stones – the ones that we buy for ourselves and sell in our stores, with the unsold diamonds usually ending up online.

 Triple excellent (or ExExEx) is a term reserved by diamond grading labs for a stone the is excellent in its cut grade, symetry and polish.